How to Add Stripes to Arrow of Light Arrows

 The Boy Scouts of America doesn’t have a standard for what colors to use on the ceremonial arrows.
 When you search online for the information, you’ll find some commonalities, but there are some differences.

-Now that we don't have activity badges or arrow points, we need to come up with a new process for the award arrows.
-After some research and “trial and error” testing, here's what I think would work.
+After some research and “trial and error” testing, here’s what I think would work.

 They may also work on additional elective adventures.